cyrus-/typy/README.md

    > "Mathematical elegance seems nice and all, but my 3D-printed e-toaster has great Python bindings."

-   > "The rest of my research group uses Python, and we need to be able to interface with each other's code cleanly!"
+   > "The rest of my research group uses Python, and we need to be able to interface with each other's code cleanly."

 Tidy aims to address these concerns by embedding a typed functional programming language cleanly into Python, as a library.
 You can install Tidy by running `pip install tidy` today.